macOS Proxy Guide

 • A native macOS app instead of a cross-platform wrapper

-• No account, no subscription lock, and no telemetry in the core workflow
+• No account, no subscription lock, and a local-first architecture

 Keep comparing if you need